 The widow’s mite is a completely different thought process from what most of us have.

-The religion in the leaders showed up in His disciples as they left the Temple awed by rock.
+The religion in the leaders showed up in His disciples as they left the Temple awed by the rock/stones of the wall.

 See Holy Week 2014 – Tuesday – Jesus Saw